Atticus29/population-fragmentation/bugs.md

 # Known Bugs

 ## High Priority Bugs
+- [ ] All fragments with one individual is problematic (maybe prevent at the form stage?)
 - [ ] Table is not loading allele frequencies because of asynchronicity issue
 - [ ] shuffle the question answers
 - [ ] improve the styling of the intro sections